Skip to main content

 • Enter the CLI authorization key and select the organization.

-• Once logged in, go to the project directory where you want to scan for openAPI specs.
+• Once logged in, navigate to the project directory where you want to scan for OpenAPI specs:

 cd <your_project_directory>

-• Inside the project directory, run the below CLI command
+• Inside the project directory, run the following CLI command:

 levo scan schema \